MohamedMrj/big_data_and_cloud_computing_final_project/README.md

    python main.py
    ```

-   This command runs the `main.py` script, which fetches comments, processes them, trains the LSTM model, and generates visualization of the sentiment analysis.
+   This command runs the `main.py` script, which fetches comments, processes them, trains the LSTM model, and generates a visualization of the sentiment analysis.

 ## Running the Project
 1. Navigate to the root directory of the project in your terminal.